A brief guide to the Coronavirus Job Retention Scheme, what it means for the events industry and event staff, and who is eligible for furlough.

 Furlough for the UK Events Industry

-On Friday 20 March, the Chancellor Rishi Sunak announced the new Coronavirus Job Retention Scheme.
-The aim of the scheme is to enable UK employers to access a grant to continue paying part of the salary of employees who would otherwise have been made redundant or unemployed as a result of the coronavirus crisis.
+The scheme aims to help UK employers access a grant to continue paying part of their employees’ salaries, preventing redundancies or unemployment caused by the coronavirus crisis.
 This scheme does not apply to the self-employed who are being helped under a different scheme.

 On Thursday 26 March, the government a published detailed guidance for employers on how the scheme will operate.
 Here are the basics: